form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 Many of the attacks shown in this post have been public since (2011) in Michal Zalewski's (@lcamtuf) website: https://lcamtuf.coredump.cx/postxss/ However, when I came up with the idea of the form-action CSP bypass, I didn't know there was something very similar already published in Zalewski's post.
 I wanted to write about it because I liked the idea and also because it seems this has gone somewhat unnoticed since 2011.
 It is super common to find websites that don't use the form-action directive even though high risk content injection attacks are possible without it.
 Setting form-action to 'none' in pages that don't have forms and a way to enforce the Referrer-Policy over all requests would be recommended.

 Zalewski's post also talks about Dangling Markup Injections.
 However, the attacks he wrote about don't work anymore because nowadays browsers have mitigation's that block these kinds of attacks.
-So I think the UTF-16 encoding bypass and the <area> target bypass are a very nice contribution since they resurrected these attacks and made them possible once again regardless of browser's security defenses.
+So I think the UTF-16 encoding bypass and the <area> target bypass are a nice contribution since they resurrected these attacks and made them possible once again regardless of browser's security defenses.

 I hope you find this useful and are able to make those dead content injection bugs exploitable.